skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-15-exceptions.md

             try {
                 return this.tryStatements.executeStatement(frame);
             } finally {
-                // we now that the 'finally' block is not null if 'catch' block is null this.finallyStatements.executeStatement(frame);
+                // we know that the 'finally' block is not null if 'catch' block is null this.finallyStatements.executeStatement(frame);
             }
         } else {